delfimpandiani/Hypericons-x-AbstractConcepts/README.md

 2. **Baselines for ACD:** Here, you will find the baseline models implemented using finetuned CNNs (Convolutional Neural Networks).
 These models are specifically designed for the task of Abstract Concept Detection (ACD) in Cultural Images.
 They serve as a reference point for evaluating the performance of the proposed approaches.

 3. E**xplainability Experiments:** This section focuses on the experiments conducted to explore visual interpretability in deep networks.
-It includes both traditional methods, such as GRAD-CAM, as well as the novel SD-AM (Semantic Decomposition with Attention Maps) method proposed in the paper.
+It includes both traditional methods, such as GRAD-CAM, as well as the novel SD-AM (Stable Diffusion-denoised Activation Maximization) method proposed in the paper.
 These experiments aim to provide insights into non-traditional approaches for visual explainability when dealing with abstract concepts.

 Please refer to the individual directories for more detailed information and instructions on how to use the code and datasets.